markolbert/J4JLogging/docs/configuration.md

 Configuring `IJ4JLogger` is a matter of creating an instance of `J4JLoggerConfiguration`.
-How you do that is up to you, but if you use the Net5 configuration system the `ChannelFactory` class simplifies things a lot:
+How you do that is up to you, but if you use the Net5 configuration system the `ChannelInformation` and `ChannelFactory` classes simplifies things a lot:
 ```csharp
 var config = new ConfigurationBuilder()
     .AddJsonFile( Path.Combine( Environment.CurrentDirectory, "logConfig.json" ) )